nuxeo-sandbox/nuxeo-http-blobprovider/README.md

 http.blobprovider.auth.login=johdoe
 http.blobprovider.auth.password=123456
 ```

-### Configuration Rules and Important Points

-* The `<class>` _must_ be `org.nuxeo.http.blobprovider.HttpBlobProvider`
-* `"origin"`: _Must_ start with the protocol ()"http://", "https:/")
-* `"authenticationType"`: As of "today" (April, 2016), the plug-in only supports Basic authentication (or no authentication)
-* `"moreHeadersJson"`:
-  * Let you set some headers expected by the server.
-There is, however, a restriction to this: These headers are basically statics, not updated depending on dynamic values at the time the plug-in gets the file from the remote server.
-  * For example, maybe the remote server has a requirement and can respond only if the `Accept` header is set.
-  * The format is a JSON string of an array of objects, each object having the `key` and the `value` fields.
-For example: `[{key: "Accept", value: "*/*"}, {key: "MyHeader", value: "v1"}]`

 ### Adding Another Provider
 You can have basically as many http BlobProvider as you wish.
 Typically, you will have one provider/server requesting authentication (see [About Authentication](about-authentication)).